bdragon300/rt-extension-fieldscontrol/README.md

 # Work summary

-To configure rules go to *Admin->Tools->Fields Control* (you must have SuperUser rights).
+To configure restrictions go to *Admin->Tools->Fields Control* (you must have SuperUser rights).

-Each rule consists of:
+Each restriction consists of:
-* "Common" section -- rule name, Enable checkbox;
+* "Common" section -- restriction name, Enable checkbox;
-* "Applies to" section -- which tickets this rule is applied to.
-Rule will be applied if ticket satisfied to TicketSQL expression and if all (AND) or some (OR) incoming data tests will be passed (if any);
+* "Applies to" section -- which tickets this restriction is applied to.
+Restriction will be applied if ticket satisfied to TicketSQL expression and if all (AND) or some (OR) incoming data tests will be passed (if any);
 * "Fails if" section -- error will be raised if all (AND) or some (OR) tests will be passed.

 When user tries to update a ticket the following algorithm performs:
-1. Select only rules applicable to the current ticket among all enabled rules ("Applies to" section);
+1. Select only restrictions applicable to the current ticket among all enabled restrictions ("Applies to" section);
-2. Incoming page fields will be tested against "Fails if" section tests of all selected rules;
+2. Incoming page fields will be tested against "Fails if" section tests of all selected restrictions;
-3. If "Fails if" section gives true, then the rule considered as failed;
+3. If "Fails if" section gives true, then the restriction considered as failed;
-4. If we have failed rules from previous step then show them all in the error message and abort ticket updating.
+4. If we have failed restrictions from previous step then show them all in the error message and abort ticket updating.

 NOTE: if field was set with multiple values on the page then each of value will be tested.